jo3-l/jo3-l/README.md

 - a popular [profanity detection package on npm](https://www.npmjs.com/package/obscenity);
 - and [algorithmic puzzles](https://github.com/jo3-l/cp-practice).

-If these sound interesting to you as well—or if you'd like to get in touch for any other reason—I'd love to talk: please feel free to email me at `jliu1602 [at] gmail.com`.
+If any of these align with your interests—or if you'd just like to get in touch—I'm always happy to
+talk: please feel free to email me at `jliu1602 [at] gmail.com`.
 I am also active on Discord (username `jo3_l`.)

+A slighter longer version of this introduction is [on my website](https://jo3-l.github.io/about/).

 ## Some stats